mikebway/ktor-portfolio/README.md

 and studying the ['Hello World' sample code](https://github.com/Kotlin/ktor/tree/master/ktor-samples) provides the necessary clues.

-As of this writing, the [README.md](https://github.com/Kotlin/ktor/blob/master/ktor-samples/README.md) instructions for running in under **IntelliJ IDEA** are out of date.
+As of this writing, the [Ktor sample code README.md](https://github.com/Kotlin/ktor/blob/master/ktor-samples/README.md) instructions for running in under **IntelliJ IDEA** are out of date.
 To run with Netty, the class you want to point to is `org.jetbrains.ktor.netty.DevelopmentHost`.
 It is this that provides the `main(args: Array<String>)` that you need.